EOSDIS Cloud Evolution

-NASA’s Earth Observing System Data and Information System< (EOSDIS) is in the middle of a critical project prototyping, testing, and evaluating a significant change in the way data users access and use NASA Earth Observation (EO) data.
+NASA’s Earth Observing System Data and Information System (EOSDIS) is in the middle of a critical project prototyping, testing, and evaluating a significant change in the way data users access and use NASA Earth Observation (EO) data.
 Ironically, data users likely will not even notice if this change is implemented.
 What they will notice is more efficient access to more data and the ability to do more with these data.

 The change being considered is moving EOSDIS data to the cloud.
 This move would not only be a logical technical evolution for EOSDIS, but also a proactive effort to provide broader acces to a data archive that is expected to grow significantly over the next several years.

-Between 2017 and 2022, the ingest rate of data into the EOSDIS archive is projected to grow from the current 3.9 petabytes (PB) per year to as much as 47.7 PB per year, according to estimates from NASA’s Earth Science Data Systems Program.
+Between 2017 and 2022, the ingest rate of data into the EOSDIS archive is projected to grow from the current 3.9 petabytes (PB) per year to as much as 47.7 PB per year, according to estimates from Earth Science Data Systems (ESDS) Program.
 As this ingest rate increases, the volume of data in the EOSDIS archive also is expected to grow—from nearly 22 PB today to more than 37 PB by 2020; by 2025, the volume of data in the EOSDIS archive is expected to be more than 246 PB.

-This anticipated growth in both the EOSDIS data ingest rate as well as th overall archive volume pose new challenges for distributing and analyzing data that currently are stored and disseminated through physical servers on-premises at EOSDIS Distributed Active Archive Centers (DAACs).
+This anticipated growth in both the EOSDIS data ingest rate as well as the overall archive volume pose new challenges for distributing and analyzing data that currently are stored and disseminated through physical servers on-premises at EOSDIS Distributed Active Archive Centers (DAACs).
 To address these challenges, EOSDIS is examining the effectiveness of using a commercial cloud to ingest, archive, process, distribute, and manage the anticipated large volumes of new mission data.
 Placing the EOSDIS archive collectively in the cloud will, for the first time, place NASA EO data “close to compute” and improve management and accessibility of these data while also expediting science discovery for data users.
-Key EOSDIS services such as the Common Metadata Repository (CMR) and Earthdata Search already are in the cloud; moving EOSDIS data to the cloud is a logical next step in this evolution.
+Key EOSDIS services such as NASA's Common Metadata Repository (CMR) and Earthdata Search already are in the cloud; moving EOSDIS data to the cloud is a logical next step in this evolution.

 EOSDIS has numerous motivations for investigating the use of the cloud for NASA EO data, including: